 The algorithm presented next starts by the configuration of the parameters related to the luminance on the image, namely gain, exposure and gamma, by this order if necessary.
-To improve the quality of the image, i. e. to have the less noise as possible, the exposure should be as much as possible.
-On the other hand, the gamma should be the one that gives the best dynamic range for the intensity and we only want to change it is the gain and exposure alone cannot get good results.
+To improve the quality of the image, i. e. to have as less noise as possible, exposure should be as high as possible.
+On the other hand, the gamma should be the one that gives the best dynamic range for the intensity and we only want to change it if the gain and exposure alone cannot deliver good results.

-When the image acquired have enough quality in terms of luminance, considering that the MSV for the histogram of intensities is between 2 and 3, the algorithm starts calibrating the other parameters, namely white-balance, saturation and brightness, according to the ideas expressed in the previous section.
+When the image acquired has enough quality in terms of luminance, considering that the MSV for the histogram of intensities is between 2 and 3, the algorithm starts calibrating the other parameters, namely white-balance, saturation and brightness, according to the ideas expressed in the previous section.

 The algorithm stops when all the parameters have converged.
 This procedure solves the problem of the correlation that exists between the parameters.

-4. Experimental results
+4 Experimental Results

-To measure the performance of the proposed self calibration algorithm, experiments have been made in four robotic platforms: the CAMBADA robots (RoboCup Middle Size league robotic soccer robots) and NAO robots (RoboCup Standard Platform League soccer robot), in indoor scenarios, a wheeled service robot and an autonomous driving agent.
+To measure the performance of the proposed self calibration algorithm, experiments have been made on two robotic platforms, namely the CAMBADA robots (RoboCup Middle Size league robotic soccer robots) and NAO robots (RoboCup Standard Platform League soccer robot), in indoor and outdoor scenarios.
 In all the cases, the images acquired after the proposed autonomous colormetric calibration have good properties, both in terms of objective and subjective analysis.